St. Marys police bust meth lab in car

 Hubert Moore, 31, and Nichole Burger, 32, were arrested and charged with possession and manufacturing meth.

-"Needless to say these two suspects attempted to step up their 4/20 game, but fell a bit short when they opted to sleep on the job," the police wrote in its release announcing the arrests.
+"Needless to say these two suspects attempted to step up their 4/20 game, but fell a bit short when they opted to sleep on the job," the police wrote in a news release announcing the arrests.

 Copyright 2018 by WJXT News4Jax - All rights reserved.